 - Turnover of Staff & Training

 - System Failure

 - Carer Rostering Systems

-The initial discovery phase proved that there is a need and a will to further investigate a digital approach in this area.
+The initial discovery phase proved that there was a need and a will to further investigate a digital approach in this area.
 The Social Care Digital Innovation Programme Board agreed in January 2020 to move on to a focused ‘commercial discovery’ phase and further investigate this complex arena.

-The commercial discovery phase assessed existing technology players in the market and engage more widely with responsible bodies in the medicines management domain.
+The commercial discovery phase assessed existing technology players in the market and engaged more widely with responsible bodies in the medicines management domain.
 There were five distinct work packages:

 - WP1: Provider & technology review